treverhines/RBF/README.md

 ![alt text](https://github.com/treverhines/RBF/blob/master/demo/interpolate/figures/interp2d.png "interp2d")

-### Solving PDEs with the spectral RBF method
+### Solving PDEs: Spectral Method
-#### Node generation
 We can numerically solve PDEs over an arbitrary N-dimensional domain with RBFs.
 Unlike finite element methods or traditional finite difference methods which require a mesh (nodes with known connectivity), the RBF method just needs to know the nodes.
 This makes it easier to discretize a complicated domain and gives the user more control over how that discretization is done.

+#### Node generation
 The `rbf.nodes` module provides a function for node generation over an arbitary 1, 2, or 3 dimensional closed domain and also allows for variable node density.
 Throughout this package domains are defined using simplicial complexes, which are a collection of simplices (points, line segments, and triangles).
 A simplicial complex is defined with two arrays, one specificing the locations of vertices and the other specifying the vertex indices which make up each simplex.
 For example a unit square can be described as
 ```python
 vert = [[0.0,0.0],
         [1.0,0.0],